jinglebiscuitsHL/screensharing/README.md

   - In the event the screensharing episode is canceled by another user, we would like HL to be forced to the foreground for our screensharing user.

 # Before running
 You'll need to edit the screen resolution in MainActivity.kt.
-Currently it is hardcoded to a Pixel 7 screen sizes which is 1080 x 2200.
+Currently it is hardcoded to a Pixel 7 screen size which is 1080 x 2200.

 # How to use
 - Press the "Start Screen Capture" button